 In this article, I explore properly utilizing a Win/Loss/ No Decision Assessment to identify gaps in your sales strategy.
 This is a solid step to transform the sales team into a data-driven sales organization.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to pages 258 – 326 of the PDF to review the Sales Strategy section of the workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 How to Identify Gaps – and Grow from them.